jamesroyston/jamesroyston.github.io/source/_posts/How to deploy your express-mongoDB API + Reach frontend to Heroku.md

 **Resources I used**

 There are a couple of blog posts that go over deploying your react/express app in much higher detail and, quite frankly, they were extremely helpful in my endeavors.
 The only thing those posts lacked was the mongoDB and mongoAtlas portion.
-Here's those articles:
+Here's those articles
 - [Dave Ceddia](https://daveceddia.com/deploy-react-express-app-heroku/)
 - [Chloe Chong](https://medium.com/@chloechong.us/how-to-deploy-a-create-react-app-with-an-express-backend-to-heroku-32decfee6d18)